tylert/linux-pi-boot-camp/source/volunteer_info.rst

 .. _MicroSD: https://commons.wikimedia.org/wiki/File:MicroSD_MemoryCard_001.jpg

 An example of a microSD to SD adapter is on the left.
+A microSD card is on the far right for comparison.
 Image from wikimedia.org.

 What to do the day of the event